acornjs/acorn/acorn/README.md

 should stop calling the method, since it will keep returning that same token forever.

+Note that tokenizing JavaScript without parsing it is, in modern versions of the language, not really possible due to the way syntax is overloaded in ways that can only be disambiguated by the parse context.
+This package applies a bunch of heuristics to try and do a reasonable job, but you are advised to use `parse` with the `onToken` option instead of this.

 In ES6 environment, returned result can be used as any other protocol-compliant iterable: